Green Infrastructure in the Semi-Arid West

 Jackson Hole, WY: Jackson Hole and Greater Yellowstone Visitor Center sod roof.

-Denver, CO: The Denver Museum of Contemporary Art uses their green roof as an art exhibit as well as a vegetated area.
+Denver, CO: The former Denver Museum of Contemporary Art uses their green roof as an art exhibit as well as a vegetated area.
 Most of the plants are native to Colorado and only require watering a few months of the year.

 - Design Guidelines and Maintenance Manual for Green Roofs in the Semi-Arid and Arid West

-- Green Roofs Exit
+- EPA Region 8 Green Roofs

 Positioned near paved surfaces or lawns, rain gardens consist of native plants that catch runoff.